mikaelvesavuori/acmecorp-potted-plants-components/README.md

 - Run Storybook with `npm start`
 - Create a `.env` file that contains values for `FIGMA_URL`, `FIGMA_TOKEN` and `CHROMATIC_TOKEN`

-## Building your own

-Starting with the course (or otherwise), you should move out the `src/components` folder to the root (or delete it) so you can see the more basic elements working on their own first.

-Same goes for tokens, elements and graphics.
-A recommendation would be to keep all the pre-provided code in a folder in the root so you can eyeball it in case you wonder how something was originally built.

-## Files that you will change

-- `src/elements/Button/Button.js`
-- `src/elements/Button/ButtonStyled.js`
-- `src/elements/Card/CardStyled.js`
-- `src/elements/Description/DescriptionStyled.js`
-- `src/elements/Heading/HeadingStyled.js`
-- `src/elements/Image/Image.js`
-- `src/elements/Image/ImageStyled.js`

 ## Structure

 - `/.storybook`: Storybook configuration